ffirg/workshop_checks/README.md

 ## checkenvs.yml

+It's quick, it's dirty and it's a hack.
+But it might get you out of a hole when running a workshop!

+Sometimes the RHPDS provisioning 'works' but actually nodes are unreachable or misconfigured.
+It's rare but it happens.

 Use this to run some simple sanity checks against the provisioned labs.

 *IT CURRENTLY ONLY SUPPORTS THE RHEL or NETWORKING (multi vendor) WORKSHOP TYPE*